NimrodRak/cisco-ec2-api/README.md

 Furthermore, these keys should correspond to users who have assumed roles with only one policy: to allow calling `ec2:describeInstances` operations.
 ## Endpoints
+## Notes
+explain about HTTPS problems
+explain about regions